Title: Section 72-1.9 - Physical facilities and equipment

 (ii) Doors shall open outwardly.
 Handrails and non-slip floors shall be provided.

-(1) Ultraviolet radiation devices and protective eyewear shall be cleaned with an adequate disinfectant after each use.
+(1) Ultraviolet radiation devices shall be cleaned and then sanitized with an adequate disinfectant after each use; protective eyewear shall be cleaned and then disinfected with an adequate disinfectant after each use.

 (2) The ultraviolet light produced by the ultraviolet radiation device shall not be considered an adequate sanitizing agent.